Kylie Cosmetics: Eyeshadow Palette controversy

 Back in 2017, Kylie Cosmetics received backlash after clients began reporting a strange and concerning smell from the brand's Royal Peach Eyeshadow Palette.
 This pungent smell was described as having a "chemical and glue" smell, with many comparing it to "spray paint" and "paint thinner".

-"Provocative" blushes
+Provocative names

 The release of Kylie Cosmetics' March 2018 line of blushes sparked anger among some fans who thought that the names of some of the new products, such as "Barely Legal", "Virginity", "X Rated", and "Hot and Bothered", were too provocative, especially for Jenner's younger fans.

 Company overvaluation

 On April 8, 2020, Forbes again named Jenner as the world's youngest "self made" billionaire, citing her net worth having increased to $1.2 billion.
 However, in May, Forbes released a statement accusing Jenner of forging tax documents so she would appear as a billionaire.
 The publication also accused her of fabricating revenue figures for Kylie Cosmetics, citing documents Coty Inc (which had acquired a majority stake in Kylie Cosmetics) had released.
 The Forbes article concluded that Kylie Cosmetics was significantly smaller and less profitable than previously reported.